 I personally don’t think there is a bad time to visit Alaska for fishing during the summer season.
-That said though, there is a best time to fish Alaska.
+That said though, there is a BEST time to fish.
 Especially if you’re choosing to do it yourself and not go with one of our OUTDOORS INTERNATIONAL Approved fishing lodges or guides.
-The time you go is dependent on what type of fishing experience you’re looking for and what species you’re most after.
+The best time to fish Bristol Bay is dependent on what type of fishing experience you’re looking for and what species you’re most after.

 In early June the rainbow trout have just finished spawning and are on the feed.
 Fishing streamers such as sculpin, leech, and salmon smolt patterns are often a good way to target the larger fish.
 Fishing with bugs under an indicator is the most effective way to catch higher numbers.
 Dry fly fishing with caddis, mayflies, and even mouse patterns can also work well.
 Remember these fish haven’t seen a fly in months and are hungry!

 The grayling fishing in Bristol Bay is at its best this time of year and you will catch them while fishing with indicators and nymphs as well as dry flies.
 It is not uncommon to catch 30-40 grayling on a dry fly in a day.
 If you have never caught a grayling before the vibrant colors of the large dorsal fin, a distinct and unique characteristic of grayling is sure to catch your eye.
 You will want to capture a photo of these colorful fish.

 Arctic char fishing can be off the hook in June and early July.
 This is some of the hottest action if you hit it right.
 The char gather at the river mouths and feed on the millions of salmon smolt traveling down the rivers back to the ocean.
 The smolt are 1-4 inches in length and provide a seemingly endless buffet for the char.